Nikon D5600 versus Canon SL2

 Both the D5600 and the SL2 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D5600 replaced the earlier Nikon D5500, while the SL2 followed on from the Canon SL1.

 So what is the bottom line?
-Is there a clear favorite between the Nikon D5600 and the Nikon D5600?
+Is the Nikon D5600 better than the Canon SL2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Nikon D5600: